2nav/dev_assignment/README.md

 # dev_assignment

 I haven't deployed on Heroku.
-The local versioncan be started by `python manage.py runserver` after creating a venv and installing requirements.txt as instructed in the readme of Assignment 5.
+The local version can be started by `python manage.py runserver` after creating a venv and installing requirements.txt as instructed in the readme of Assignment 5.

 ## General Features